cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Click on 'Create a service' on the top-left of the home screen to go to the Service creation page.
-For service creation, the dependencies of the service being added need to be specified.
-In the 'Depends on' box, select the services which are dependencies on the current service.
+When adding a service, an administrator needs to specify the dependencies of the service on other services.
+In the 'Depends on' section, add each of the services which the current service depends upon, for example, Hadoop HDFS DataNode requires a working Hadoop HDFS NameNode.

-The administrator then has to define the list of actions that need to be performed in order to make the service available on the cluster.
+The administrator then has to define the list of actions that need to occur in order to make the service available on the cluster.
 Such actions may include install, remove, initialize, start and stop.
 Loom currently supports actions being performed through Chef recipes and shell scripts.
-The location or name of the script/recipe can be entered to the text field labeled 'Script' and any parameters to be passed to the script can be specified in the text field labeled 'Data'.
+The location/name of the script or recipe can be entered to the text field labeled 'Script'.
+Any parameters to be passed to the script can be specified in the text field labeled 'Data'.
-To add another action, click on 'Add' and an additional section will be added.
+To add another action, click on 'Add' and an additional section will be added below.

-When creating a service, the administrator should

-To add the new configuration to the list of services, click 'Save'.

 .. figure:: services-screenshot-2.png
     :align: center